gmvrachatis/vDevices/README.md

 <br>
 How to Start :

-As all vDevices, vThermostat is configured by arguments
+As all vDevices, vHeater is configured by arguments

 The following arguments are:

 ![image](https://github.com/gmvrachatis/vDevices/assets/66122405/b0d558fe-1e18-42a5-b403-9953889c198a)

-(Example) <code> python vThermostat -b broker.emqx.io -r kitchen1 -n fridge1 -z 4 </code>
+(Example) <code> python vHeater.py -b broker.emqx.io -r kitchen1 -n fridge1 -z 4 </code>

 It can be changed while it is running by changing the following variables with python commands